 Guests: Eamon Halpin, Andrew Hirchak, and Jeff Langston

 After a quorum had been established, Dr. Alice Blackwell called the meeting to order at 3:00 pm.
 Dr. Blackwell previewed the schedule for the next few weeks.
-In addition, she read an excerpt from and email from LSU Legal as provided by Dr. Gill: per LSU Legal’s email, Dr. Blackwell confirmed that members of the Committee are required to vote in person with no proxy voting allowed; committee members should endeavor to secure a substitute rather than ask for a proxy or for remote participation (unless certain strictly defined conditions, e. g., ADA accommodations, are met).
+In addition, she read an excerpt from an email from LSU Legal as provided by Dr. Gill: per LSU Legal’s email, Dr. Blackwell confirmed that members of the Committee are required to vote in person with no proxy voting allowed; committee members should endeavor to secure a substitute rather than ask for a proxy or for remote participation (unless certain strictly defined conditions, e. g., ADA accommodations, are met).
 Guests are allowed to attend meetings remotely or in person.

 Dr. Blackwell noted that batch voting could be used for courses being reviewed this week.
 Jennifer Wright made a motion to batch vote where possible with Adena LeJeune seconding the motion.
 The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.
 (All members of the Committee were present.)